Audience member, Consett

 The new work will have a suggested scoring for a chamber group of instrumentalists making the work easily adaptable to a wide variety of spaces and will embrace participatory opportunities for all age ranges.

 The solo voices will reflect the main protagonists, with smaller roles taken from a semi - chorus of experienced singers.
-The main chorus is written for singers of all ages and abilities from the community who represent groups from Germany, the Czech Republic and Durham.
+The main chorus will be written for singers of all ages and abilities from the community who represent groups from Germany, the Czech Republic and Durham.